 Back under consideration by BYD as it goes to a direct-to-market model, the pint-sized, all-electric Seagull hatchback could be a winner in Australia but, as we found during our test drive in China , it would need to be carefully specified for our market.

-Following on from the B5, the larger, more equipped seven-seat B8 could also be an option.
-If the B8 does come Down Under, it would go after established models like the Toyota LandCruiser and Ford Everest, or even more luxurious versions such as the Lexus GX.
+In Australia, the B8 would go after established models like the Toyota LandCruiser 300 and Ford Everest, or even more luxurious versions such as the Lexus GX, given its supreme focus on cabin comfort, luxury and tech.

 Other possible sights in Australian showrooms could be: the Z9 GT – a performance wagon (or sedan) packing a ridiculous 710kW; the N9 large SUV – packing luxury and advanced hybrid-electric tri-motor technology, and; the D9 – a van that feels like a plane’s business class cabin inside.